-Spreading for miles at the heart of California’s 500-mile-long agriculturally rich Central Valley, Sacramento (pop.
-466,488) is not what most would expect of the capital of the Golden State.
-Green and suburban, with only the state capitol and a few modern towers rising over fine Victorian houses that line the leafy downtown streets, Sacramento is a relatively quiet backwater that effectively embodies California’s bipolar politics, forming a sort of neutral ground between the liberal urban centers, which contain 90 percent of the state’s population, and the conservative rural rest, which covers 90 percent of the land.
+Spreading for miles at the heart of California’s 450-mi-long (725-km) agriculturally rich Central Valley, Sacramento (pop.
+508,529) is not what most would expect of the capital of the Golden State.
+Green and suburban, with only the state capitol and a few modern towers rising over fine Victorian houses that line the leafy downtown streets, Sacramento is a relatively quiet backwater that effectively embodies California’s bipolar politics, forming a sort of neutral ground between the liberal urban centers, which contain most of the state’s population, and the conservative rural areas centered around agriculture.

 Now scythed by freeways and stretching for miles along the banks of the Sacramento and American Rivers, the city was chosen as the state capital during the gold rush era, when Sacramento was the main jumping-off point for the Sierra Nevada mines.
 Dozens of buildings dating from that era have been restored to form Old Sacramento, a diverting shopping complex and tourist trap along the riverfront, where yachts offer sightseeing cruises and the California State Railroad Museum (916/323-9280, daily, $12), boasting one of the world’s largest collections, documents the history of western railroads.
 Along with the wealth of gold rush architecture, “Old Sac” also has memorials to the Pony Express and the Transcontinental Railroad, both of which had primary stations here.

 Two other museums are nearby.
-The Crocker Art Museum (216 O St., 916/808-7000, Tues.-Sun., $10), two blocks from the riverfront, is the oldest art gallery west of the Mississippi, with a broad range of European and California paintings.
-A half mile south of Old Sacramento, underneath the interchange of I-80 and I-5 at Front and V Streets, the California Automobile Museum (916/442-6802, Wed.-Mon.
-10am-5pm, $10) displays hot rods and muscle cars (from Corvettes to a Lamborghini Countach), alongside examples of just about every Ford made before 1952, from Model Ts to massive Ford V-8s.
+The Crocker Art Museum (216 O St., 916/808-7000, Tues.-Sun., $12), two blocks from the riverfront, is the oldest art gallery west of the Mississippi, with a broad range of European and California paintings.
+A half-mile south of Old Sacramento, underneath the interchange of I-80 and I-5 at Front and V Streets, the California Automobile Museum (916/442-6802, 10am-5pm Wed.-Mon., $10) displays hot rods and muscle cars (from Corvettes to a Lamborghini Countach), alongside examples of just about every Ford made before 1952, from Model Ts to massive Ford V-8s.

-Two miles east of the waterfront, at 27th and L Streets, Sacramento’s main historic attraction is Sutter’s Fort (916/445-4422, daily, $5), a reconstruction of the frontier outpost established here in 1839 by Swiss settler Johann Sutter.
+At 27th and L Streets, 2 mi (3.2 km) east of the waterfront, Sacramento’s main historic attraction is Sutter’s Fort (916/445-4422, daily, $5), a reconstruction of the frontier outpost established here in 1839 by Swiss settler Johann Sutter.
 The first commercial, as opposed to religious, settlement in Alta California, Sutter’s Fort played a vital role in early West Coast history—this is where the Donner Party was headed, and where the gold rush began, when Sutter’s employee James Marshall discovered flakes of gold at Sutter’s Mill, in the Sierra Nevada foothills above Sacramento.
-The grounds of Sutter’s Fort also hold the small but interesting California State Indian Museum ($5), which has displays of baskets and other California Native American handicrafts.
+The grounds of Sutter’s Fort also hold the small but interesting State Indian Museum ($5), which has displays of baskets and other California Native American handicrafts.